 - Attached to field gear

 What can I do to help?

 Stop Aquatic Hitchhikers!
 Clean, drain, and dry before launching and before leaving.

-Dry – Allow sufficient time for your boat to completely dry before launching in other waters
+- Dry – Allow sufficient time for your boat and gear to completely dry before launching in other waters

 Do not release pets, aquatic plants, or aquarium water into the wild.

 Species of concern

 - Zebra and Quagga Mussels – USGS Distribution Map